Search Results for: why i write

 Research

-Now you’re feeling inspired, it’s time to start researching your piece.
-In 2023, we asked writer and researcher Sujana Crawford to tell us a little about her own research methods – read her tips for getting started here.
-Stay tuned for more resources coming soon.
+We asked writer and researcher Sujana Crawford to tell us a little about her own research methods – read her tips for getting started here.

 Political language is designed to make lies sound truthful and murder respectable, and to give an appearance of solidity to pure wind.”